 Bench Brawl Round Two – Ninth Inning

-Things did not stopped there, in the bottom of the ninth, both teams were at it once again.
-The Dragons’ Carlos Sievers went out of his way to intentionally hit the Whales’ catcher 黃鈞瑜 (Huang Chun-Yu) in the face as he crossed the home plate.
+After seeing his Dragons teammates ejected in the fifth inning, the Dragons’ Carlos Sievers went out of his way to intentionally hit the Whales’ catcher 黃鈞瑜 (Huang Chun-Yu) in the face as he crossed the home plate.

-The following four players received a ten games suspension and a $3,500 USD fines, apart from missing out the entire Taiwan Series, the ten games suspension will carry over to the next season.
+The following four players received a ten-game suspension and a $3,500 USD fine.
+Apart from missing out the entire Taiwan Series, the ten games suspension would carry over to the next season.

-The following two players received a three games suspension and a $1,700 USD fine.
+The following two players received a three-game suspension and a $1,700 USD fine.

-Just before game two of the Taiwan Series, the league made both teams gathered in the middle of the infield and apologised to the fans for setting a bad example.
+Just before Game Two of the Taiwan Series, the league made both teams gather in the middle of the infield and apologise to the fans for setting a bad example.

 According to the UDN editorial piece printed on November 5, 1999, it stressed that the CPBL is already in the dark age due to the game-fixing incidents.

 The attendance is at an all-time low (average 1786 per game), with this sort of unsportsmanlike behaviour on the field, how many fans will the league lose over this incident?